saasstatisticsandtrends

 Shared responsibility for security:

 SaaS providers implement robust security measures, sharing the responsibility for data protection with customers.
+Complementing these with reliable software maintenance services further strengthens data security, providing continuous monitoring and compliance support.

 Integration capabilities: